top of page

 Do you have an appointment at LGI or visiting someone on a maternity ward at LGI?
 It can feel like you're in a maze when you're trying to find where you need to be and many people often get lost, especially if they're not familiar with the LGI.
 Fear not!
 Watch this video below and it will help to direct you to the right department.

-Antenatal Classes, Birth Preparation, Birth Support & Hypnobirthing Courses in Leeds
+Leeds Antenatal Classes, Birth Preparation, Birth Doula Support & Hypnobirthing Courses in Leeds

-If you would like support during your labour and birth, would like help to prepare for your birth or if you would like to create a positive mindset for birth, check out the different packages that I can offer.
+If you would like doula support during your labour and birth, would like help to prepare for your birth during pregnancy or if you would like to do a hypnobirthing course and create a positive mindset for birth, then check out the different packages that I can offer.
 I offer face to face hypnobirthing courses in Leeds and the surrounding area and online courses for those people living further away.
-I offer antenatal support and I offer birth doula support.
+I offer antenatal support and I offer birth doula support in Leeds and within Yorkshire.
 Take a look on my website at the different packages that I can offer and contact me to find out more.

 Julia xx